 To this day, I remember most his explosive radiant smile and warmth with every encounter.

-As time past, we caught up with Patrick at various gigs that he played as a solo artist or with a group of musicians behind him.
+As time passed, we caught up with Patrick at various gigs that he played as a solo artist or with a group of musicians behind him.

-Across those encounters, we got to befriend Patrick and we asked him to play at our wedding.
+As we enjoyed more and more of those encounters, we befriended Patrick and we asked him to play at our wedding.